memepods/beaker-ng/CONTRIBUTING.md

 Requires node 12, 14, or 16.

-In Linux (and in some cases macOS) you need libtool, m4, autoconf, and automake:
+On Linux (and in some cases macOS) you need libtool, m4, autoconf, and automake:

 ```bash
 sudo apt-get install libtool m4 make g++ autoconf # debian/ubuntu